JAPAN CUTS 2016 Film Workshop

 Presented by MONO NO AWARE.

-MONO NO AWARE is a cinema arts non-profit organization based in Brooklyn New York.
-Working counter culture to the singular / passive viewing experience of digital media and streaming online content, the organization promotes human connectivity through education and exhibition of cinema in a variety of forms.
-Their annual festival, held in December, exhibits the work of filmmakers and artists whose work incorporates the moving image as part of a sculpture, installation or expanded cinema performance.
-Throughout the year they offer analogue filmmaking workshops in the community through the support of the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, administered by Brooklyn Arts Council (BAC).
+MONO NO AWARE is a 501c3 cinema-arts non-profit organization based in Brooklyn New York.
+The organization promotes human connectivity through education and exhibition of cinema in a variety of forms.
+Their annual festival exhibits the work of filmmakers and artists whose work incorporates the moving image as part of a sculpture, installation or expanded cinema performance, and will celebrate its 10th anniversary this winter.
+Throughout the year they offer traditional filmmaking workshops in the community through the support of the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, administered by Brooklyn Arts Council (BAC).
 As part of their mission of accessibility and affordability, the organization rents filmmaking equipment and runs a film stock distribution initiative out of their home office in downtown Brooklyn.
-Each summer they take field trips to the Thomas Edison Museum, The Warwick drive-in and this summer will visit the Oxberry Optical printer factory in NJ.
-To learn more please visit: http://mononoawarefilm.com
+To learn more please visit: http://mononoawarefilm.com.

 - 11:00 am